-One of the greatest benefits of a home office is the freedom to decorate and design your home office as you wish, but without letting either space lose its distinct identity.
+One of the greatest benefits of a home office is the freedom to decorate and design your workspace as you wish, but without letting either space lose its distinct identity.
 In other words, we shouldn’t blend the workplace with the rest of our personal space, aka home.

 Whether you call your ‘home office’ a blessing or a curse, one thing’s for sure, your mood and your productivity will be affected by how it is set up.
 Just as a cluttered desk is a cluttered mind, a disorganized home office may be the source of unnecessary mind-blocks to new ideas and solutions.